SwiftKickMobile/SwiftUIMaterialTabs/README.md

 MaterialTabBar(selectedTab: $selectedTab, sizing: .proportionalWidth, context: context)
 ````

 With `.equalWidth`, all tabs will be the width of the largest tab selector.
-With `.propertional`, tabs will be sized horizontally to fit.
+With `.proportional`, tabs will be sized horizontally to fit.
 In either case, selector labels will expand to fill the available width of the tab bar.
 If there isn't enough space, the tab bar scrolls.

 ### `MaterialTabItemModifier`